My Cart

 Used with the author's permission.

-Gale Acuff is the author of three books of poetry--Buffalo Nickel (BrickHouse, 2004), The Weight of the World (BrickHouse, 2006), and The Story of My Lives (BrickHouse, 2009).
-Currently teaching at his eighth university in the People's Republic of China, he enjoys sharing his love for English-language literature with Chinese university students.
+Gale Acuff is the author of three books of poetry--Buffalo Nickel (BrickHouse, 2004), The Weight of the World (BrickHouse, 2006), and The Story of My Lives (BrickHouse, 2009) and has taught university English in the U.S., China, and Palestine.
+His work has been published in numerous journals.
 Gale finds that being away from home makes it easier to write about his experiences in the U.S., especially his boyhood days.
-He says, "I think that effective writing often requires some distance in order to evoke familiarity and recreate intimacy."
+He says, "I think effective writing often requires some distance in order to evoke familiarity and recreate intimacy."
+Gale lives in Tucson, Arizona.

 Post New Comment: